1922143/Nikith_student_2025/navigation/about.md

 I was born on October 4, 2008 in Stamford, Connecticut.

-I then moved to San, Diego California when I was around 3-4 months.
+I then moved to San, Diego California when I was around 3-4 months old.

 Both of my parents are from Tamilnadu, India and immigrated to America in the year 2000.